MrPeterLee/VimWordpress/README.md

-This is a mirror of http://www.vim.org/scripts/script.php?script_id=3510
+# About

-VimRepress is a plugin for managing wordpress blog from Vim,  a rewritten  of vimscript #1953 , which is broken for years.
+This is a fork of the VimRepress project, located at http://www.vim.org/scripts/script.php?script_id=3510.

-Now VimRepress lives with more powerful again.
+VimBlog is a plugin for managing a Wordpress blog using Vim.
+There are many similar plugins, but most are no longer being developed.

-*REQUIREMENT*
+## Requirements

 - Vim 7.3+ with python 2.6/2.7 support
 - Python Environment matched wtih Vim's support
 - python-markdown/python-markdown2 installed
-- wordpress 3.0.0 +
+- Wordpress 3.0.0 +

-COMMAND EXAMPLES
+## Command Examples

 Some commands list above contain special usage, example below may clearify them for you.